Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 The second course is Biomedical Systems Biology.
 You are given the opportunity to get acquainted with state of the art systems biology approaches for the study of response of biological (micro)organisms to environmental stress.

-In the third month, you follow the newly developed Biotechnology course.
+In the third month, you will follow the Biotechnology course.
 This course will introduce students to a wide range of aspects related to devising and designing the upstream component of biotechnological processes.

 Is Medical Biochemistry and Biotechnology the track for me?